In a Nutshell

 - Theme: The exploration of the nature of evil and the loss of innocence

-Who's Who in Summary of Young Goodman Brown
+List of Characters in Young Goodman Brown

 -